-It carries digital audio signal connecting gear or interfaces and normally carries 2 channels of audio.
+It carries a digital audio signal connecting gear or interfaces and normally carries two channels of audio.

 AES cables are normally found with XLR connectors but can have euro connectors too.

-DMX cables are identical to AES cable except should have a 120-ohm characteristic impedance.
+DMX cables are identical to AES cable, except they should have a 120-ohm characteristic impedance.

-Most of the time AES wire is used for DMX lighting applications because it is within the tolerance of the DMX spec.
+Most of the time, AES wire is used for DMX lighting applications because it is within the DMX spec’s tolerance.

-They normally have multiple shields layered together this is as much to keep the signal in as to keep noise out.
+They normally have multiple shields layered together.
+This is as much to keep the signal in as it is to keep noise out.

 The common forms of these cables will have a characteristic impedance of 50 or 75 ohms.

-In the basic form is normally 4 pair unshielded cable.
+In the basic form, it is normally 4 pair unshielded cable.
 So it has 8 conductors in pairs of two.